section-engineering-education/engineering-education/content/articles/getting-started-with-youtube-android-player-api/index.md

 ![new-project](/engineering-education/getting-started-with-youtube-android-player-api/new-project.png)

 ### Hiding the API-Key
-Before we begin the implementation, we need to keep our Youtube API key safe so that when you push the code to Github, the key is not published.
+Before we begin the implementation, we need to keep our Youtube API key safe so that when you push the code to GitHub, the key is not published.

-Open your `gradle.properties` file and this line and replace the "YOUTUBE_API_KEY_VALUE" with your key:`YOUTUBE_API_KEY = "YOUTUBE_API_KEY_VALUE"`.
+Open your `gradle.properties` file and replace the "YOUTUBE_API_KEY_VALUE" with your key:`YOUTUBE_API_KEY = "YOUTUBE_API_KEY_VALUE"`.

 Open your app-level `build.gradle` and inside the the `defaultConfig`, add this line - `buildConfigField("String", "YOUTUBE_API_KEY", YOUTUBE_API_KEY)` :